v8/v8.dev/src/features/import-assertions.md

 ## Background: JSON modules and MIME type

-A natural question to ask is why a JSON module couldn't simply be imported like this:
+A natural question to ask is why a JSON module couldn’t simply be imported like this:

 ```javascript
 import json from './foo.json';